Skip to main content

 Request body

-Action inputs are supplied as a JSON object.
-The required and optional fields are defined in the OpenAPI spec’s requestBody schema for the operation.
+Action inputs are supplied as a flat JSON object.
+The available inputs are defined in the manifest under the action’s inputs array.

 {